-You can now use the link below to submit Dash Cam footage of driving offences to our Roads Policing Unit to be reviewed by an officer.
+You can now submit Dash Cam footage of driving offences to Humberside Police's Roads Policing Unit to be reviewed by an officer.

-We have provided answers for a few of the most frequently asked questions below.
+We have also provided answers for a few of the most frequently asked questions below.

 What kind of offences can I submit footage/images for?

 There are a broad range of offences that we will review including dangerous driving, driving whilst using a mobile phone, driving without due care and attention, careless driving, overtaking on solid white lines, not in proper control of the vehicle, traffic light contravention or any other road traffic offence that is clearly shown in the footage.
 Please note that this should not be used for reporting Road Traffic Collisions.